Home Search Index of men A-Z

 "Mr. Frederick F of Sheerness, died recently at Thornton Heath, Surrey, whilst on a visit to some relatives for the benefit of his health.
 Mr. Peake, who was seventy-seven years of age, served in the 13th Light Dragoons, and at the time of his death was still in possession of his non-commissioned officer's uniform that he wore at Balaclava and which is perforated in one sleeve by shot.
 After leaving the Army on pension, he was employed in a civil capacity for some years at Sheerness Garrison."

-See copy of a photograph of his funeral procession, taken from an unknown newspaper, in the 13th Hussar file.
+There is a photograph of his funeral procession, from an unknown newspaper, in the 13th Hussar file.

-Formerly of No. 37 Alma Road, Sheerness, Kent, he died at No. 8 Carew Road, Thornton Heath, Surrey.
+Formerly of 37, Alma Road, Sheerness, Kent, he died at 8, Carew Road, Thornton Heath, Surrey.
 In his will he left his personal estate of £109 to his daughter, Georgina Marguerite.

 "On the 17th inst., and in the presence of public bodies of Sheerness and of a Detachment of the Royal Garrison Artillery whose buglers sounded the 'Last Post', the memorial erected in the Isle of Sheppey to the late Mr. Frederick Thomas Peake, who was a sergeant in the 13th Light Dragoons in the Charge of the Light Brigade at Balaclava, in which he was wounded, was unveiled by Mr. J. Copland, the Chairman of the Sheerness Urban Council.
 The ceremony took place on the first anniversary of Mr. Peake's death, the memorial having been erected by public subscription."